 As I more seriously study the craft of writing, I’m dismayed to discover some of what I was taught in school during my formative years was wrong.
-Some of this misdirection was trivial, and some was likely correct at the time but has changed since then.
-However, my teachers’ misguided instructions formed habits which are now hard to break.
+Some of this misdirection was trivial, and some were likely correct at the time but have changed since then.
+However, my teachers’ misguided instructions formed habits that are now hard to break.

 From the simple to the serious, here are some of the wrong things I was taught in school:

 - You cannot have a paragraph with only one sentence.

 - A sentence cannot have one word and must always have a subject and verb.

 - Never start a sentence with a conjunction (and, but, or, nor, so, yet, for).

 - Never end a sentence with a preposition.

 - For dialogue, avoid the word “said,” and instead use other more descriptive labels.
 My teacher then distributed a mimeographed sheet with some eighty alternatives.

 - Write descriptive text by using adverbs and adjectives.